 - Almost a near perfect screenplay as the scenes need to be conceived to make sure that people need not speak out.
 The characters don’t speak sign language.
 They only emote without words.

 - A brilliant score by L Vaidyanathan that carries the movie.
 If not for the music, this movie would have become a vain attempt

-- The cinematography ( Gowri Shankar) and art direction (Thotta Tharani) that enabled the movie to be without dialogues.
+- The cinematography (Gowri Shankar) and art direction (Thotta Tharani) that enabled the film to be without dialogues.
 The movie relies on the camera work especially the framing and the planning behind the composition of scenes is so perfect.

 - For trying to bring back the silent era in cinema.